KeysonRaphael/Viewers/docs/latest/faq/scope-of-project.md

 ![scope-of-project diagram](./../assets/img/scope-of-project.png)

-To be more specific, the OHIF Viewer is a collection of HTML, JS, and CSS files.
+To be more specific, the mConnect Viewer is a collection of HTML, JS, and CSS files.
 These can be delivered to your end users however you would like:

 - From the local networok